t0mmas0/Vulnerable-site/README.md

 University project of web security
 This project will have on porpouse 3 different type of vulnerabilities.

-Per configurare correttamente il prgetto è necessario installare la libreria sqlite
+Per configurare correttamente il progetto è necessario installare la libreria sqlite

 TODO List: